For over a decade our small business customers have been happy with a few hundred MegaBytes of webspace and a number of POP3 email accounts.

 And the tool tip says…

-I have to unbl0ck the content to read the email.
-And yes, it is a beautifully designed email, a very nice image including embedded text.
+I have to unbl0ck the content to read the email and yes, it is a beautifully designed email with a very nice image including embedded text, no actual text to read should the showing of the image fail.

 I may not be able to attend the invitation so I forward it to a colleague.
 They receive the email but not the image.